Nnewi

-Projected to be the twelfth fastest growing city on the African continent between 2020 and 2025, with a 5.18% growth.
+Nnewi was projected to be the twelfth fastest growing city on the African continent between 2020 and 2025, with a 5.18% growth.

 History

 In Nnewi oral history and mythology, the rabbit ('ewi') played a great role in saving the founders of Nnewi during wars.
 Throughout its history, Nnewi has used its military might to maintain its borders and because of this, the killing or eating of ewi in Nnewi is forbidden to the present day.
 Nnewi existed as an independent kingdom from the 15th century to 1904, when British colonial administration occupied the kingdom.

-Nnewi kingdom was founded on four quarters (large villages), namely Otolo, Uruagu, Umudim, and Nnewichi.
-Each village was divided into family units called 'umunna'.
+Nnewi kingdom was founded on four quarters (large towns), namely Otolo, Uruagu, Umudim, and Nnewichi.
+Towns are made up of communities which in turn are Each divided into family units called 'umunna'.
 Each umunna had a first family known as the 'obi'.